matloff/R-vs.-Python-for-Data-Science/README.md

 ## R/Python interoperability

-RStudio is to be commended for developing the **reticulate** package, to serve as a bridge between Python and R.  It's an outstanding effort, and works well for pure computation.
+RStudio/Posit is to be commended for developing the **reticulate** package, to serve as a bridge between Python and R.  In a very significant move, Python pandas creator Wes McKinney recently joined RStudio/Posit as a principal architect,

+The **reticulate** package is an outstanding effort, and works well for pure computation.
 But as far as I can tell, it does not solve the knotty problems that arise in Python, e.g. virtual environments and the like.
 At present, I do not recommend writing mixed Python/R code.

 ## Language unity